WHAT TO DO IN DUBLIN – 3-DAY DUBLIN ITINERARY

 I found Dublin to be a very friendly and safe city- I never felt in danger at any point, even alone at night.
 Of course, you’d want to exercise precautions as you would anywhere and be aware of your surroundings at all times.

 In general, though, I think Dublin and Ireland, in general, are a great safe option for solo female travelers without much worry.

 Costs of Traveling to Dublin

-Compared to other Western European destinations, I found costs in Dublin to be mid-range.
+Compared to other Western European destinations, I found Dublin to be mid-range.
 Nothing was particularly cheap, but I didn’t find anything to be incredibly expensive either.

 I did love that there were plenty of attractions with free entry (Dublin Castle, Museum of Natural History, etc.), and it was nice to be able to explore and do some sightseeing without dishing out tons of money.